Teen Docent Program

 A docent is a volunteer guide who talks to people in the art gallery and helps them learn more about the artwork on display.
 As a Teen Docent, you will work with gallery visitors of all ages – including adults, children and family groups – helping them engage with and understand some amazing works of art.
 Our exhibitions change every few months, so there is always something new to talk about.
 Through tours, directed dialogues, and casual conversations, you can make everyone’s experience at the Carnegie Arts Center more exciting!

-Teen Docents will first participate in 24 hours of training at the Arts Center to learn art history & appreciation, public speaking, tour development, and how to have fun in the art gallery.
+Teen Docents will first participate in hands-on training at the Arts Center to learn art history & appreciation, public speaking, tour development, and how to have fun in the art gallery.
 Training helps you prepare questions, learn how to think on your feet in front of an audience, and encourage multiple interpretations of a work of art.

 At the end of the training, Teen Docents are expected to be in the gallery twice a month to practice, observe other docents, interact with visitors, and lead tours.
 Teens who wish to continue with the program can sign up to receive training for all new exhibitions and lead tours throughout the year.

-Public tours may take place on Friday evenings (6-8 p.m.), Saturday or Sunday afternoons (12-2 p.m.).
+Public tours may take place on Thursday or Friday evenings (5-8 p.m.), and/or Saturday afternoons (12-3 p.m.).
 Other tour groups may be scheduled by appointment.

 The Teen Docent program is open to students currently enrolled in 8th-12th grade in Stanislaus County.
 Teen Docents should be mature, enjoy working with the public, have enthusiasm for creative learning, and be willing to work as a member of a team.
 No previous knowledge of art or art history is required; training should teach you everything you need to know!